mlund/webtest/_pages/moves.md

 A simulation can have an arbitrary number of MC moves operating on molecules, atoms, the volume, or any other parameter affecting the system energy.
-The list of moves are defined by the `moves` section at the top level input, for example:
+The list of moves are defined by the `moves` section at the top level input.
+For example:

 ~~~ yaml
 moves: